Image Credit: Leonid Ikan/Shutterstock.com

 This change is identified by monitoring the introduced leakage of the weak probe beam via two crossed polarizers (this should block all signal).
 In essence, the probe beam should not be able to pass the second polarizer unless the species in the sample has efficiently changed the characteristics of the probe beam.

-The polarizers/polarizing filters employed are vital to the success of this technique and Specac are able to supply the finest polarizing elements.
+The polarizers/polarizing filters employed are vital to the success of this technique and Specac is able to supply the finest polarizing elements.

 Infrared Polarizers from Specac